Nursing home: United States

-Assisted living residences or assisted living facilities (ALFs) are housing facilities for people with disabilities.
+Assisted living residences or assisted living facilities (ALFs) are housing facilities for people with disabilities, usually the elderly.
 These facilities provide supervision or assistance with activities of daily living (ADLs); ALFs are an eldercare alternative on the continuum of care for people, for whom independent living is not appropriate but who do not need the 24-hour medical care provided by a nursing home and are too young to live in a retirement home.
 Assisted living is a philosophy of care and services promoting independence and dignity.